dmbarbour/awelon/AboutABC.md

 In ABC, this model of incremental processes can generally be parallelized, fused, and optimized to a very high degree (based on causal commutativity, fast and loose reasoning).

-#### (Thought:) Promise Pipelining and Lattices

-My intuition is that incremental process model could be greatly augmented with [promise pipelining](http://en.wikipedia.org/wiki/Futures_and_promises#Promise_pipelining).
-The process could actually run a few steps in advance of the effects, computing the dataflow before the data is fully computed.

-The motivation for this would be to tighten up latency and well-timing properties, and perhaps gain some efficiency via batching.

-Interestingly, we could also use lattice based promises, such that we can observe an 'incremental' (but not necessarily 'final') value.
-This technique could result in an imperative system that is very robust even when timing falls slightly behind. (cf. Lindsey Kuper's [LVars](http://lambda-the-ultimate.org/node/4823))